LinuxCommandLibrary

 copy

-Print a JSON representation of an object
+Print JSON representation of a specific object

 $ pw-dump [object_id]